-- Primary epitheliomatous cancer of the skin which may be caused by tar, pitch, bitumen, mineral oil, anthracene, or the compound products and residues of these substances
+- Primary epitheliomatous cancer of the skin is caused because of tar, pitch, bitumen, mineral oil, anthracene, or the compound products and residues of these substances

-- Disease caused by the toxic halogen derivatives of hydrocarbons (of the aliphatic and aromatic series)
+- Disease caused due to the toxic halogen derivatives of hydrocarbons (of the aliphatic and aromatic series)

 - Occupational cataract due to infra-red radiations manganese or its toxic compounds

-- Skin diseases caused by physical, chemical or biological agents
+- Skin diseases due to physical, chemical, or biological agents

-- Poisoning by dinitrophenol or a homologue or by substituted dinitrophenol or by the salts of such substances
+- Poisoning by dinitrophenol or a homolog or by substituted dinitrophenol or because of the salts of such substances

-- Occupational asthma caused by recognized sensitizing agents inherent to the work process
+- Occupational asthma is caused because of recognized sensitizing agents inherent to the work process

 - Lung cancer and mesotheliomas caused by asbestos